Lee Harvey Oswald: Police interrogation

 Oswald was interrogated several times during his two days at Dallas Police Headquarters.
 He admitted that he went to his rooming house after leaving the book depository.
 He also admitted that he changed his clothes and armed himself with a .38 caliber revolver before leaving his house to go to the theater.
-Oswald denied killing Kennedy and Tippit, denied owning a rifle, and said two photographs of him holding a rifle and a pistol were fakes.
-He denied telling his co-worker he wanted a ride to Irving to get curtain rods for his apartment (he said that the package contained his lunch).
+Oswald denied killing Kennedy and Tippit, owning a rifle, and claimed two photographs of him holding a rifle and a pistol were fakes.
+He also denied telling his co-worker he wanted a ride to Irving to get curtain rods for his apartment (he said that the package contained his lunch).
 He also denied carrying a long, bulky package to work the morning of the assassination.
 Oswald denied knowing an "A. J. Hidell".
 Oswald was then shown a forged Selective Service System card bearing his photograph and the alias, "Alek James Hidell" that he had in his possession at the time of his arrest.
-Oswald refused to answer any questions concerning the card, saying "you have the card yourself and you know as much about it as I do".
+Oswald refused to answer any questions concerning the card, stating "you have the card yourself and you know as much about it as I do".